bjedwards/pythonica/README.rst

   storage.
 For conversion to work the str_format must be 'input' See *Pythonica.pull* for more info.
 * ``str_format`` - A string indicating the type of string to produce if ``output_type`` is 'string'.
- * If 'input' will produce a string which is valid Mathematica Code, and can be fed back into ``eval``
- * If 'tex' will produce tex code.
- * If 'plain' will produce whatever mathematica would have produced.
+If 'input' will produce a string which is valid Mathematica Code, and can be fed back into ``eval``, if 'tex' will produce tex code, or if 'plain' will produce whatever mathematica would have produced.
 If you use ``print`` this usually looks ok.